gamesbook/protograf/docs/source/terminology.rst

    which is equivalent to ``56.693`` points will be changed to ``57`` points
 -  **transform** - will change text in a ``Text`` command to *uppercase*, *lowercase*, or *capitalise* it
+-  **transparency** - a percentage value from 0 to 100 that determines how
+   "see through" a shape, or line, or area is; where 0 means it is not at all transparent and 100 means it is completely transparent |dash| this also corresponds to what some program's term as *opacity*; but that is usually a fractional number from 1 down to 0 i.e. the inverse of transparency

 Display-orientated Terms